Duggar Family News: Josh & Anna Duggar And Jinger Vuolo Did Not Congratulate Brother On Wedding

-Joseph Duggar and Kendra Caldwell got married this weekend, but not not all the family members rose to congratulate the couple.
+Joseph Duggar and Kendra Caldwell got married this weekend, but not all the family members rose to congratulate the couple.
 While their parents, and some sisters like Jill and Jessa Duggar quickly took to their social media accounts to wish the newlyweds good luck, Josh and Anna Duggar as well as Jinger Vuolo did not.
 With the Duggar family at odds with one another over a lawsuit, it looks like the wedding was not a good enough reason to bring them together.

 The latest news update on the Duggar family and their courtroom drama is that the four sisters, who were molested by their brother, are now asking “the court to deny [his] request to join their privacy lawsuit.”
 Despite the fact that the Duggars like to push for a wholesome, positive family image, it looks like this case is bringing out some of the disagreements they have with one another.